AIProCo/sNet-API-Demo/README.md

 ### 🎉A new real-time SR model(aipro_sr_2_0) has been released!!🎉
 # sNet-API-Demo (Demo program for sNet-API)

-- This is a repository for demo of sNet-API developped by AIPro Inc.
+- This is a repository for demo of sNet-API developed by AIPro Inc.
-  + sNet: AIPro Deep Learning Solution supporting the following functionalities:
+  + sNet: AIPro Deep Learning Solution supporting the following features:
      - Real-time Super Resolution
      - Night Vision